-Important information Favorite Views.
+Important information The following options are available: • Favorite Views.
 To select views as favorite views, select them in the left table and double-click them or use the arrow buttons to move them to the right table.
 Localization Settings.
 Select the language for the Configuration Manager display.
 Notifications.
 Select this option to be notified when changes occur in your views that require attention.
 Note: When you define favorite views, you then have the option of displaying all views or only favorite views in the different modules.
 Preferences are automatically applied when you click OK.
 You do not need to log out and then log in again.
-Relevant tasks "Configure Email Notifications" on page 238
+Relevant tasks "Configure Email Notifications" on page 251